Mind Your Head

 0843 and 0844 numbers usually cost between 1p and 13p per minute, and calls from mobile phones usually cost between 15p and 41p a minute depending on the provider and the number called.

 If you are feeling suicidal it is very important for you to talk to someone and tell them how you are feeling.
-This could be a family member, a friend, a health professional, a helpline, whoever you feel comfortable talking to.Find out more
+This could be a family member, a friend, a health professional, or a helpline.
+It's whoever you feel comfortable talking to.Find out more

 You may have noticed a change in the way a loved one or friend is behaving or maybe you think they are not coping with a situation.
 What can you do to help?Find out more